 Parks, Recreation, Leisure, & Fitness Studies isn't the most popular associate program in the world, but it's not the least popular either.
 To be more precise it ranks #21 in popularity out of 38 majors in the country.
 As such, the degree program isn't offered at every college in the United States, but there are schools that do have a program in the field that are top-notch when it comes to quality.

-For its 2024 ranking, College Factual looked at 2 schools in the Southwest Region to determine which ones were the best for parks, recreation, leisure, & fitness studies students pursuing a associate degree.
-When you put them all together, these colleges and universities awarded 671 associate degrees in parks, recreation, leisure, & fitness studies during the 2020-2021 academic year.
+College Factual reviewed 4 schools in the Southwest Region to determine which ones were the best for associate degree seekers in the field of parks, recreation, leisure, & fitness studies.
+Combined, these schools handed out 677 associate degrees in parks, recreation, leisure, & fitness studies to qualified students.

 One measure we use to determine the quality of a school is to look at the average salary of associate graduates during the early years of their career.
 This is because one of the main reasons people pursue their associate degree is to enable themselves to find better-paying positions.